EHAerospace/EHA-TestStand/README.md

 ## Graph

 ### Dependencies
-All the dependencies for this pyhton project can be installed with pip.
+All the dependencies for this python project can be installed with pip.
 * matplotlib
 * glob
 * argparse